Protection of intellectual property

 For advertising materials as well as products, we have established a system for conducting a preliminary check on compliance with various rights, including portrait rights and trademark rights, and with the Act against Unjustifiable Premiums and Misleading Presentations and other laws and regulations so that we will not commit any violations.
 We have established and operate a system in which all advertising materials, including magazine advertisements, web advertisements, and storefront posters, should be approved on the database by the evaluation and judgment division before being released to the public.

-- We will continue to share values on intellectual property among all employees by further making them realize how our intellectual property is involved in business activities, thereby raising their interest in intellectual property.
-We believe that this will lead to the effective protection of our intellectual property.
+- We will continue to raise awareness and promote shared values regarding intellectual property by helping all employees better understand the connection between our intellectual property and business activities.
+We believe this will lead to more effective protection of our intellectual property assets.